Itera/cypress-kurs-2021/__tasks__/task2/README.md

 - Calling `createIssue()` directly will go faster than simulating user input.
 This means that we have one slow test from Task 1 which creates an issue simulating user input.
 All other tests that relies on an issue being created will call the function directly and thereby run faster.

 ## Task 2 A - Creating A Custom Command
 Even though **Option 4** is the best solution, for sake of simplicity and learning, we will use **Option 3**.
+If you want to to read more about this choice, see the remarks at the bottom of this readme.
 First, open the file `commands.js`, you will find it in the `support` folder.
 Add the following the code
 ```javascript
 Cypress.Commands.add('write the name of your custom command here', (arguments) => {
     // write your code here